cadereynoldson/450GroupProject/README.md

 - Can view Contacts request (sent to you / sent by you)
 - Can remove and decline sent request
 - Can view a list of connections
+- When user A delete their contact request before user B accepts it, user B must transition from the contact page to a different page and return to it to see the changes.
 <p align="center"><img src="app/src/main/res/drawable-hdpi/cloudchat_contacts.png" /></p>

 ###### Chat Page: